conan-io/docs/reference/config_files/settings.yml.rst

 - At the moment it implements a ``compatible_packages`` fallback to Visual Studio compiled packages, that is, previous existing binaries compiled with ``settings.compiler="Visual Studio"`` can be used for the ``msvc`` compiler if no binaries exist for it yet.
   This behavior can be opted-out with ``core.package_id:msvc_visual_incompatible`` :ref:`global_conf` configuration.
-- It is not detected by the profile auto-detect, it needs to explicitly be defined in profiles.
+- Starting in conan 1.40.0 **and** if using Visual Studio 2022, ``msvc`` is detected by the profile auto-detect.
+Before 1.40.0 or using an older Visual Studio, it needs to be explicitly defined in profiles.

 When using the ``msvc`` compiler, the Visual Studio toolset version (the actual ``vcvars`` activation and ``MSBuild`` location) will be defined by the default provide of that compiler version: